klaushofrichter/mcp-display-v2/prd.md

   * Image display: the MCP client provides base64 encoded image data that is then shown in the connected browser.
 It is possible to provide an optional short string value that is shown as "caption" underneath the image display.
   * SVG display: the MCP client provides an SVG object that is shown in the connected browser.
 It is possible to provide an optional short string value that is shown as "caption" underneath the image display.
   * Image URL display: the MCP client provides a URL to an image that is shown in the connected browser.
 It is possible to provide an optional short string value that is shown as "caption" underneath the image display.
+  * open_url - this receives a single string with a URL from the client.
+The dislpay is then opening another tab to navigate.
+Additionally, the content display shows a clickable link to the URL and a log entry is shown to the given URL.
 * There is a button on the screen that clears the window
 * There is a sidebar that shows a log of MCP client connections